Final Fake-asy

-Final Fantasy is one of the biggest franchises in the world and with that, comes a lot of merchandise.
-As with any massive franchise, there is always the one thing which bugs me more than most; bootleg items.
-Bootleggers are people who distribute, buy or sell rip-off items.
-Every convention I go to, there is always this one plush lurking amongst the stall of cheap plastic and fake material.
+Final Fantasy is one of the biggest franchises in the world, which results in a lot of merchandise.
+As with any massive franchise, there is always the one thing that bugs me more than most: bootleg items.
+Bootleggers are people who distribute, buy, or sell rip-off items.
+Every convention I go to, there is always this one plush lurking amongst the stalls of cheap plastic and fake material.

 I want to vanquish the evil bootlegger while also providing people with the necessary tips and tools to work out what is real and fake.
-When looking online particularly, if it originates from China, it usually means it is a fake.
-Even if they are using pictures that show it, majority of the time it will be stolen images.
+When looking online, particularly if it originates from China, it usually means it is a fake.
+Even if they are using pictures that show it, the majority of the time, it will be stolen images.

 If you’re a regular convention goer, you would have seen this fake floating around particularly more often than not.
 You might not always know it, but it is always there.
-The plush in question is from a lesser-known spin-off series within the Final Fantasy franchise; Final Fantasy Fables.
-All the Chocobo cuteness needed in one place, this could be the spin-off for you.
+The plush in question is from a lesser-known spin-off series within the Final Fantasy franchise: Final Fantasy Fables: Chocobo Tales.
+All the Chocobo cuteness is needed in one place; this could be the spin-off for you.
 And to be honest, who doesn’t love cute, fluffy Chocobos!?

 This particular Plush is from the ‘White Label Play and Display’ line by Square Enix Products.